A customer feedback loop will help you stand out

 Another study by Monetate shows that 79% of customers will buy from a company again if the experience is good.
 But 89% of them would switch to a competitor if the experience wasn’t satisfactory.
 And nearly everyone agreed that the online experience influences their decision to buy.
 95% of your customers will tell their friends about their bad experiences.
 This is why communication with your customers is so important.
 Their success is your success!

 Creating a customer feedback loop isn’t as difficult as you think it is.
 You can add customer feedback to any stage of your funnel.
-In this guide, I’ll briefly go over the different stages of a funnel and how you can implement customer feedback across all stages of the different funnels.
+In this guide, we’ll briefly go over the different stages of a funnel and how you can implement customer feedback across all stages of the different funnels.

 Different Stages of the Funnels